 What are Scottish Midges/Midgies?

-The female midge has powerful serrated mandibles, perfect for biting into the skin and will source their blood meal from any available animal within their vicinity, from cows, sheep, horses/ponies to humans; they are not fussy eaters!
+The female midge has powerful serrated mandibles, perfect for biting into the skin — unlike mosquitoes that pierce with a needle-like proboscis.
+They will source their blood meal from any available animal within their vicinity, from cows, sheep, horses/ponies to humans; they are not fussy eaters!
 They are also drawn to flowers and sap but will prefer a live blood feast.

 -